-As people pass from childhood through the teen years and beyond, bodies develop and change.
-So do emotions and feelings.
+As people pass from childhood into their teen years and beyond, their bodies develop and change.
+So do their emotions and feelings.

-During the teen years, the hormonal and physical changes of puberty lead to an awakening of sexual feelings.
+During the teen years, the hormonal and physical changes of puberty usually mean people start noticing an increase in sexual feelings.
 It's common to wonder and sometimes worry about new sexual feelings.

 It takes time for many people to understand who they are and who they're becoming.
-Part of that involves having a greater understanding of their own sexual feelings and who they are attracted to.
+Part of that involves better understanding of their own sexual feelings and who they are attracted to.

 Being interested in someone of the same sex does not necessarily mean that a person is gay — just as being interested in someone of the opposite sex doesn't mean a person is straight.
 It's common for teens to be attracted to or have sexual thoughts about people of the same sex and the opposite sex.
 It's one way of sorting through emerging sexual feelings.

 Some people might go beyond just thinking about it and experiment with sexual experiences with people of their own sex or of the opposite sex.
 These experiences, by themselves, do not necessarily mean that a person is gay or straight.

 You may see the letters "LGBT" or ("LGBTQ") used to describe sexual orientation.
 This abbreviation stands for "lesbian, gay, bisexual, and transgender" (or "lesbian, gay, bisexual, transgender, and questioning").